hexpm/community/README.md

 8. Send [pull request](https://help.github.com/articles/creating-a-pull-request)

+Please include, in the pull request, why you want the package published and which package(s) is going to depend on it.
 When the pull request has been merged the package will be published to Hex.

 ## Example package file